Childless, childless not by choice, infertile, childless by circumstance, childfree, involuntarily childless, mature woman without kids?

 However got you here...
 Not being a mum really bruised your heart, in fact, it probably broke it.
 We get it.
 We live with similar heartache.
-Yet, here we are... crafting humble, and sometimes joyful lives, without children.
-Supports women who had hoped to be mothers, it didn’t happen, and we are crafting lives as mature women without children.
+Yet, here we are... crafting humble, and sometimes joyful lives without kids.
+Supports women, who had hoped to be mothers, to grieve the loss of motherhood, and craft lives of connection, meaning and joy.

 IS ONE OF THE FEW PUBLIC VOICES REPRESENTING THE PERMANENT INVOLUNTARILY CHILDLESS LIVED EXPERIENCE.

-MEDIA, PODCASTS, PUBLIC SPEAKING, PUBLISHING SPECIALIST TOPICS: Childless not by choice perspective on: Population and social policy Childlessness by circumstance and infertility Psychological care during and following ART Health and well being of involuntary childless people Permanent involuntary childlessness Involuntary childlessness grief and renewal Stigma, social inclusion and exclusion Microaggressions toward involuntary childless people Workplaces and ageing without children Research and public policy Others on request ARE YOU INCLUSIVE OF INVOLUNTARY CHILDLESS PEOPLE?
+MEDIA, PODCASTS, PUBLIC SPEAKING, PUBLISHING SPECIALIST TOPICS: Childless not by choice perspective on: Population and social policy Childlessness by circumstance and infertility Psychological care during and following fertility treatment Health and wellbeing of involuntary childless people Permanent involuntary childlessness Involuntary childlessness grief and renewal Life as an older, childless woman Stigma, social inclusion and exclusion Microaggressions toward involuntary childless people Workplaces and ageing without children Research and public policy Others on request ARE YOU INCLUSIVE OF INVOLUNTARY CHILDLESS PEOPLE?
 When you engage with others, do you assume they are either parents or childfree by choice?
 If so, you might be excluding the lived experience of up to 15-18% of the adult population.
 That's actually a lot!
 We are daughters, sisters, friends and colleagues.
 You might be unintentionally triggering our grief and trauma, or implementing policies based on stigma and stereotypes that exclude us.
 You might be wondering how to support us better.
 PLEASE REACH OUT.
 HAS BEEN FEATURED IN:

 Come, join us as we travel this path together...